NEC Bathroom Outlet Code: GFCI, Placement, and Circuits

 The Foundation: GFCI Protection Requirements in Bathrooms (NEC 210.8)

 The non-negotiable cornerstone of bathroom electrical safety is the Ground-Fault Circuit-Interrupter.
-The specific language in NEC 210.8(A)(1) states that all 125-volt through 250-volt receptacles installed in bathrooms of dwelling units must have GFCI protection.
-This applies to every receptacle, regardless of its proximity to the tub or sink.
-The purpose is to protect individuals from severe electrical shock by detecting minute imbalances in current flow—as small as 4-6 milliamperes—and de-energizing the circuit in a fraction of a second.
+The specific language in NEC 210.8(A)(1) requires GFCI protection for most 125-volt through 250-volt receptacles in dwelling-unit bathrooms.
+The purpose is to protect individuals from severe electrical shock by detecting minute imbalances in current flow and de-energizing the circuit quickly.

-While this article focuses on dwelling units, it’s important to remember that the scope of nec 210.8 is broad, covering numerous other locations.
+While this article focuses on dwelling units, the scope of NEC 210.8 covers other locations as well.
 The principles of protecting people in potentially wet areas extend to commercial and other settings, though the specific rules may differ.
 For a deeper understanding of these other applications, it is useful to review the 2023 NEC GFCI requirements for non-dwelling locations, which have their own set of critical nuances.

 Dedicated Bathroom Circuits: Understanding NEC 210.11(C)(3)